popphp/pop-queue/README.md

 $job3 = Job::create($closure, 1);
 ```

-If the callable needs access to the main application object, you can pass that to the
+If the callable needs access to the main application object, that object gets prepended to the
-queue object, and it will be prepended to the parameters of the callable object:
+parameters of the callable.
+Write the job to accept it:

 ```php
 use Pop\Queue\Queue;